Selling a buy-to-let property

 Selling a buy-to-let property can be a bit of a ‘chicken and egg’ scenario.
 The property will have broader appeal and a bigger pool of potential buyers if it is sold vacant, but it’s unwise to give your tenants notice too quickly as you don’t know how long the property will take to sell.

 Selling a rental property with tenants is possible, but it can be complicated.
-You may limit the sale by only appealing to investors.
+You are likely to limit the sale by only appealing to other investors.
 Any restriction on potential buyers is likely to have an impact on both the price you achieve and how long it takes to sell.

 Different types of tenancy: